Is dynamic dedicated path protection tractable?

 In optical networks, the generic Dijkstra algorithm can solve exactly the unlimited problem, provided Assumption \ref{a:cost} holds and the new relation $\preceq'$ is used.
 We admit that using $\preceq$, as in \cite{10.3390/e23091116}, would make the problem intractable.

-The generic Dijkstra algorithm can also exactly solve the limited problem, provided Assumption \ref{a:trait} holds and the relation $\preceq$ is used because Proposition \ref{p:label} and Lemma \ref{l:efficient} also hold for $\preceq$.
+The generic Dijkstra algorithm can also exactly solve the limited problem, provided Assumption \ref{a:trait} holds and the relation $\preceq$ is used because Lemma \ref{l:efficient} also holds for $\preceq$ (since Proposition \ref{p:label} does).
 With exponential memory and time complexity.

-Our conclusions are not limited to optical networks only, but to any network for which the assumptions hold.
-While the resource constraints make the problem harder, it is the contiguity constraint (i.e., only contiguous units are allowed) that polynomially binds the size of search space.
+The conclusions hold not only the link-disjoint routes that start and end at the same nodes, but for any link-disjoint routes of minimal cost that start and end at different nodes.